 - The user may suffer long-term changes to their metabolism.
 This may alter how they store fat and contribute to their heart disease.

-- Some chronic users will completely lose their appetite.
+- Some chronic users might have a decreased appetite.
 This may lead to catastrophic weight loss and even malnutrition.

 - Tooth decay and missing teeth may also happen, especially for users who smoke crack.